IAHispano/Applio-Website/README.md

 1. **Format**
    - Use the following format for commit messages:
      ```
-     [project] Short description of the change
+     [project]: Short description of the change

      Detailed explanation (if necessary)
      ```
    - Example:
      ```
-     [docs] Add new section to documentation
+     docs: Add new section to documentation

      The new section includes detailed instructions on setting up the development environment.
 Adjusted the formatting to ensure consistency.
      ```